busbud/tailwind-buddy/README.md

 }
 ```

-The important part is `tailwindCSS.experimental.classRegex` that will autocomplete the string when you put `/** @tw */` in front.
-You will see in the label example how we do use it.
+The key part is `tailwindCSS.experimental.classRegex`, which autocompletes the string when you put `/** @tw */` in front.
+You will see how we use it in the label example.

 ### Installation